upsidedownlabs/NPG-Lite-IDF-Firmware/README.md

 ## Data Acquisition

-A Python-based BLE data logger is available for streaming and recording biosignal data from NPG Lite.
+A Python-based BLE data logger is available for streaming and recording biopotential data from NPG Lite.

 ### Quick Start